Skip to main content

 Print some DNA designs

 This activity will take 60 minutes, is for ages 7 to 10 with supervision needed.
-You can do this activity at home.

 DNA is a code that tells your cells how to make a person.
 It’s different for almost every person, just like these prints.